DaniilAlpha/minisound/minisound/README.md

 |Web      |Chrome(ium) 93+, Firefox 79+, Safari 16+|Browsers with an `AudioWorklet` support|Browsers without an `AudioWorklet` support|
 |Wasm     |Chrome(ium) 137+ |Any*      |None*      |

-> \* This refers to platforms, for which apps can be comiled compiled.
+> \* This refers to platforms, for which apps can be actually compiled.
 E.g. Windows 7 support is dropped by Dart itself, so it is technically cannot be supported.

 ## Migration